Parth018/CineVisionMicroserviceProject-main/README.md

  <h3> <li>Run Api Gateway</li> </h3>
 <p>
    To forward the requests to the relevant services, Gateway must be run.
-Go to ApiGatewayApplication class which is in api-gateway modules and run this class.
+Go to the ApiGatewayApplication class which is in the api-gateway modules and run this class.
 If you want to check that the api-gateway is registered to the eureka server, you can display the eureka server panel.
 </p>